hauke96/the-green-spot/content/posts/hiking-in-germany/index.en.md

 ---
-title: "A guide to hiking in Germany"
+title: "Hiking in Germany: A complete guide"
-summary: "Here you will find all relevant information on hiking in Germany: accommodation, food, weather, what is allowed, do's and don'ts and much more."
+summary: "In this comprehensive guide, you will find all relevant information on hiking in Germany: accommodation, food, weather, what is allowed, do's and don'ts and much more.
+This also includes good hiking spots, tips, recommendations and practices."
 date: "2024-02-18T11:10:59+01:00"
 tags: ["guide", "knowledge", "germany", "hiking"]
 author: "hauke"